Storm’s five Olympians return as Seattle gets set for WNBA’s inaugural Commissioner’s Cup championship

 Since the WNBA revamped the eight-team playoff format in 2016, the top two seeds are 9-1 in the semifinals.

 “This game doesn’t impact our record at all,” Quinn noted.
 “So there’s some grace there.
 Using this game to get back acclimated to one another, but not putting pressure on ourselves to go out there and have to play our players 40 minutes.
-Just making sure we’re feeling good and feeling right and hopefully getting a win out of that, but also understanding there is a big picture that we want to look at.”
+Just making sure we’re feeling good and feeling right and hopefully getting a win out of that but also understanding there is a big picture that we want to look at.”

 The Storm, which has 11 regular-season games remaining, begins its post-Olympic break with a five-game road trip followed by a four-game homestand.

-Seattle swept the regular-season series against Connecticut starting with a 90-87 overtime victory on May 25 in Everett.
-The Sun was missing Miller, wo was serving a WNBA-imposed suspension.
+The Storm swept the regular-season series against Connecticut starting with a 90-87 overtime victory on May 25 in Everett.
+The Sun was missing Miller, who was serving a WNBA-imposed suspension.

 In their last meeting on June 13, the Storm went to Connecticut and captured an impressive 89-66 win over the Sun, which was playing without its MVP candidate Jones.